 Companies That Invest More Earn More

 It can be helpful to know what other companies are doing to get a better feel for benchmarks and industry standards, but it’s important to note this isn’t the end-all.
-For example, Salesforce, a company dedicated to helping organizations boost sales, has devoted more than 40 percent of revenue historically to marketing.
+For example, Salesforce (a CRM platform for B2B and B2C companies), that is dedicated to helping organizations boost sales, has devoted more than 40 percent of revenue historically to marketing.
 They’ve seen it brought in a total of nearly $10 million in profit this year, with revenue climbing 26 percent year-on-year.
-Companies like Oracle, Google, Johnson & Johnson, and Grand Canyon University all have similar stories.
+Companies like Oracle, Amazon, Google, Johnson & Johnson, and Grand Canyon University all have similar stories.